tgratzi/testing-compliance-check/README.md

 # Testing Compliance Check

-See Wiki web pacge for more information
+See Wiki web page for more information